-ARTICLE III: MEMBERSHIP Section 1: Regular Membership Membership in Beta Phi Mu, including the privileges of voting, holding office, and chapter affiliation shall be granted to candidates at any college or university where the American Library Association or other recognized accrediting agency approved by the Beta Phi Mu Executive Board has accredited or recognized a professional degree program, or candidates from any other library and information studies program offered under the direction of the same faculty, and who fulfill the following requirements:
+ARTICLE III: MEMBERSHIP Section 1: Membership Membership in Beta Phi Mu, including the privileges of voting, holding office, and chapter affiliation shall be granted to candidates at any college or university where the American Library Association or other recognized accrediting agency approved by the Beta Phi Mu Executive Board has accredited or recognized a professional degree program, or candidates from all other programs offered under the direction of the same faculty, and who fulfill the following requirements:

+Section 2: Graduate Membership

-Either
+1. Either

-Completion of ALL requirements leading to a master’s degree with a scholastic average of no lower than 3.75 where A equals 4.0 OR
+Completion of at least 50% of the total hours/credits required for the master’s degree with a scholastic average of no lower than 3.75 where A equals 4.0 OR

 Completion of planned programs of advanced study that culminate in a degree beyond the master’s degree with a scholastic average of 3.75 where A equals 4.0.